Skip to Content

 Banff Upper Hot Springs

-I visited these hot springs during a September road trip a few years ago.
+I first visited these hot springs during a September road trip over ten years.
 It started to snow so instead of hanging around the chilly campground, we went for an evening soak in the hot springs instead.
 Magical!
-I hear that visiting Upper Hot Springs is one of the best things to do in Banff in winter.
+Since then I’ve visited a few more times including a visit in November when it snowed again!

 It’s a commercialized pool, but the stone buildings are quite beautiful since they were built in the 1930s.
 If you want to really get into the vintage vibe, you can rent a heritage swimsuit.
 The 39C outdoor pool has great views of the surrounding mountains.
 I loved it in the snow!
 There’s a cafe too.